secretstartups/handbook/customer-success/product-usage-data/use-case-adoption/index.html.md

 ## Source Code Management (SCM)

 SCM is considered one of the initial land use cases.
 To that end, we want to ensure the customer is using it appropriately.
+For customers after their initial 1 month purchase:

 |                       | **Red** | **Yellow** | **Green** |
 | --------------------- | ------- | ---------- | --------  |